VideUMUpload a video

-To share your presentation with others, click on Share and choose one of the following options.
+To share your presentation with others, click on Share in the right lower corner of your screen and choose one of the following options.

 - Send the link via an instant message (IM), email, or social network.
-Copy the URL provided in the Link field and paste it into an email, IM, or social networking application
+Copy URL provided in the Quick Link field and paste it into an email, IM, or social networking application

 - Embed in a website.
-Copy the the Embed code and paste it into the application you use to update your website.
+Copy the the Embed code under the embed tap and paste it into the application you use to update your website.

-- Send Mediasite system email with prepared text and link.
+- Send Mediasite system email with prepared text and link by selecting the Invite others.
 Enter the destination email addresses in the Email field.

 You can choose your preferred email application by clicking Use Preferred Client and the email application on your computer will launch with the presentation details and links.

 - Post the Web link in Blackboard.